Courts & Litigation Criminal Justice & the Rule of Law Democracy & Elections

 The Facts

 The portion of the brief focused on the factual record is essentially a lengthy compendium of the evidence that prosecutors believe is admissible at trial.
 In that respect, it’s more limited in some ways than the record provided by the House Jan.
-6 Committee, which was able to tell its story without worrying about questions of admissibility and could include material that, in court, would be thrown out as hearsay.
+6 committee, which was able to tell its story without worrying about questions of admissibility and could include material that, in court, would be thrown out as hearsay.
 Yet what Smith provides here is also far more extensive than prosecutors would usually provide in the public record.
 Typically, the public would encounter evidence like this over the course of a trial, with material found to be inadmissible stripped out.
 Here, though, Smith sets out everything he has in one place along with his best arguments for why he should be able to use this evidence.
 Prosecutors don’t typically take such a step, but it’s mandated by the Supreme Court’s immunity ruling, which requires Smith to set out his entire case before heading to trial.

 The evidence presented by Smith falls into a few broad categories: evidence that Trump knew his claims of election fraud were false; Trump’s pressure campaign on state officials; falsehoods told by Trump and his allies about the security of the election; Trump’s pressure on Pence; and the events of Jan.
 6 itself.
 It’s hard to say how much is entirely new, though Smith provides new details that augment the story with which the public is now familiar.
 In some instances, Smith fleshes out anecdotes told in part by the House committee.
 In others, he includes for the first time in an official filing material that had already become public—at least in part—due to press reports on the special counsel’s investigation.
 And in others still, he provides fuller information about instances that he himself had hinted at previously, but only in the broadest strokes.

-Throughout the filing, proper names are redacted, with individuals referred to only as “P1” (that is, “person 1”), “P2,” and so on.
+Throughout the filing, proper names are redacted, with individuals referred to only as P1 (that is, “person 1”), P2, and so on.
 Still, it is possible to identify some of these characters because of unredacted information describing them or their job titles.
 The identities of others have been confirmed in press reports.

 Trump Knew His Claims Were False

-The brief details a number of interactions between Trump, staffers, advisors, and state officials to illustrate the then-president’s awareness of the falsity of his publicly-disseminated claims in the post-election period.
+The brief details a number of interactions between Trump, staffers, advisers, and state officials to illustrate the then-president’s awareness of the falsity of his publicly disseminated claims in the postelection period.
 These exchanges show what was already relatively clear: that against advice and evidence from those around him, Trump pursued allegations of election fraud to support his claim to the presidency.
-Indeed, one conversation between Trump, his wife, daughter, and his son-in-law cites Trump as stating, “It doesn’t matter if you won or lost the election.
+Indeed, one conversation between Trump, his wife, his daughter, and his son-in-law cites Trump as stating, “It doesn’t matter if you won or lost the election.
 You still have to fight like hell.”
 To this end, Trump placed Rudolph Giuliani in charge of spearheading his election fraud campaign, replacing “P[erson] 3,” a lawyer for the campaign.
 (Giuliani is referred to as “CC1,” or co-conspirator 1, in the filing, as he was in the original indictment; after the indictment, his lawyers confirmed his identity to the press.)
-Internally, campaign advisors were told to report to Giuliani, with “P[erson] 1” (Steve Bannon, according to the New York Times) backing the selection.
+Internally, campaign advisers were told to report to Giuliani, with “P[erson] 1” (Steve Bannon, according to the New York Times) backing the selection.

 Trump was also repeatedly told by various state officials that there was no evidence of election fraud.
 For example, in a conversation between Trump and P46, identified as the chairman of the Pennsylvania Republican Party, Trump inquired about his trailing numbers in the state.
 According to the brief, “consistent with what Campaign staff had already told the defendant, P46 confirmed it was not fraud.”
 Despite evidence confirming the legitimacy of vote counts in Pennsylvania, “over the next two months” Trump continued to push the election fraud narrative.
 In Arizona, P16—clearly, from his title, Gov. Doug Ducey—reportedly told Trump during a phone call that “it was the ninth inning, two outs, and the defendant was several runs down,” highlighting the near-impossibility of a Trump victory in the state.